MICROSOFT FABRIC IMPLEMENTATION

 Direct Lake Power BI

-Connect your Power BI semantic models directly to Fabric via Direct Lake mode -eliminating scheduled refreshes and delivering sub-second query performance at any scale.
+Connect your Power BI semantic models directly to your Fabric Lakehouse via Direct Lake - significantly reducing or eliminating scheduled refreshes and delivering fast query performance without the overhead of import mode.

 Direct Lake